bataVeljko/URL_Classification/README.md

 # URL_Classification
+Project for Machine Learning course, Master degree studies on Faculty of Mathematics, University of Belgrade

-Classification of site's based only on URLs and metadata of site
+Classification of site's (Good and malicious) based only on URLs and metadata of site